Bobby Witt Jr. Player Props: Royals vs. Blue Jays

-The Kansas City Royals and Bobby Witt Jr., who went 0-for-4 last time out, battle Jose Berrios and the Toronto Blue Jays at Kauffman Stadium, Monday at 7:40 PM ET.
+The Kansas City Royals and Bobby Witt Jr., who went 2-for-3 with two RBI last time in action, take on Yusei Kikuchi and the Toronto Blue Jays at Kauffman Stadium, Tuesday at 7:40 PM ET.

+He had two hits (going 2-for-3 with two RBI) in his most recent game against the Blue Jays.

 Bobby Witt Jr. Game Info & Props vs. the Blue Jays